anahiChavez/Aesthetic-Gifs-Finder/README.md

 # Aesthetic-Gifs-Finder
-Flask web using the GIPHY API search only for aesthetic gifs, it shows them, they can can clicked to go to the original gif link.
+Flask web using the GIPHY API search only for aesthetic gifs, they can be clicked to go to the original gif link.

-*Note: You need to sign up in GIPHY after that in this link you´ll find your api key https://developers.giphy.com/dashboard/*
+*Note: You need to sign up in GIPHY, after that in this link you´ll find your api key https://developers.giphy.com/dashboard/*

 ## Web ##
 ![image](https://user-images.githubusercontent.com/119650235/227398406-a3c0d8bc-411e-4743-86c2-7c211eee0b22.png)